Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Proposed Method

 \subsection{Inference}

-During testing, CSP simply involves a single forward of FCN with several predictions.
-Specifically, locations with confidence score above 0.01 in the center heatmap are kept, along with their corresponding scale in the scale map.
-Then bounding boxes are generated automatically and remapped to the original image size, followed by NMS.
-If the offset prediction branch is appended, the centers are adjusted accordingly before remapping.
+For inference, CSP simply involves a single forward of the network.
+Specifically, given the predictions, locations with confidence score above 0.01 in the center heatmap are kept, along with their predicted scale in the scale map.
+Then bounding boxes are generated and remapped to the original image size, followed by NMS.
+If the offset prediction branch is adopted, the centers are shifted according to the predicted offsets before being remapped to the original image size.